Structure formation in large-volume cosmological simulations of fuzzy dark matter: Impact of the non-linear dynamics: Halo profiles

-Note that this profile depends on the core radius $r_{\mtext{s}}$ only, without further free parameters.
-Our simulations thus accurately reproduce earlier work on the shape of the innermost mean profile, where the \q{quantum pressure} dominates.
-In the outer parts of the haloes, the run of the mean density follows the \ac{NFW} form \citep{Navarro1996} rather well.
+rather well.
 It is thus tempting to use a combination of a solitonic core and a \ac{NFW} profile as comprehensive description of the non-linear density structure of \ac{FDM} haloes, and to use this to forecast the rotation curve of galaxies and the core size of galaxies as a function of their virial mass \citep{Burkert2020}.
 We caution, however, that this neglects the potentially significant impact of order-unity density fluctuations of the \ac{FDM} wave function outside the solitonic core, which are completely lost in the spherical averaging and the halo stacking.
 Likewise, it is unclear how severely baryons can impact the innermost density profile.
 These baryonic effects are quite uncertain in \ac{CDM}, but even less is known about them in \ac{FDM}, where they could potentially be stronger due to the lower dark matter densities in the centres of haloes.
 It will thus likely require cosmological hydrodynamic simulations of galaxy formation in \ac{FDM} to arrive at firm predictions about rotation curve shapes.
 Our results here confirm that such calculations are in principle feasible down to intermediate redshifts in sufficiently large volumes to allow population studies of galaxies, especially if the resolution can be made spatially adaptive \citep[also see e.\,g.][]{2020MNRAS.494.2027M}.